girazoki/x509-server-rust/README.md

 ./scripts/generate_example_certificates.sh
 ```

 The certificates will be under example_certificates.
+In particular it generates 3 certificates that support codeSigning feature: RSA (rsa2048.crt), ECDSA256(ecdsa_p256.crt) and ECDSA384(ecdsa_p384.crt).
+It also generates a 4th certificate that does not support codeSigning, named non_code_signing.crt.

-The script also generates a couple of wrong certificates, specifically:
+The script additionally generates a couple of wrong certificates, specifically:
 - one that is signed by a CA, which is not permitted by the server currently (leaf.crt).
 - one whose veritifcation does not match the supposed signer (bad.crt).